Global equities and commodities explode on weak US jobs data | ExBulletin

 The tech-rich Nasdaq, which has struggled recently after leading the rally in stocks since last year, rose more than the Dow and S&P 500, with low rates benefiting high-growth companies.

-Overnight in Asia, the largest MSCI index of Asia-Pacific stocks outside of Japan rose around 0.4%, while the Japan Nikkei gained around 0.2%.
+Overnight in Asia, the largest MSCI index of Asia-Pacific stocks outside of Japan rose around 0.4%, while Japan’s Nikkei gained around 0.2%.
 Chinese blue chips closed 1.3% lower on the day.

 The dollar index fell 0.73%, with the euro up 0.85% to $ 1.2167.
 The Japanese yen strengthened 0.47% against the greenback to 108.58 per dollar.

 Top-rated eurozone bond yields fell after US employment data missed expectations.
-German 10-year Eurozone benchmark yields reversed earlier gains and traded at -0.218%.
+German euro area benchmark 10-year yields reversed earlier gains and traded at -0.218%.

 The 10-year US Treasury yield rebounded from a first dip, up 1.3 basis points to 1.5735%.